superagent-ai/vibekit/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] 🧪 Tests

 ## 🛠 Checklist
-- [ ] I followed the **CONTRIBUTING.md** guidelines
 - [ ] I have tested my changes locally
-- [ ] I have reviewed my own code
-- [ ] I updated documentation where necessary
 - [ ] All CI checks pass
+- [ ] Documentation updated (if applicable)

 ## 🧠 Additional Context
-Provide any other context or screenshots about the pull request here.
+Any extra context, screenshots, or notes for reviewers.